morcilab/uml2raml/README.md

 <a name='how-to-oas'></a>
 #### Producing OpenAPI specifications

 Similarly to documentation, OAS files can be produced from RAML files with the Javascript-based [oas-raml-converter](https://github.com/mulesoft/oas-raml-converter), just be aware of [what could go wrong](https://github.com/mulesoft/oas-raml-converter/blob/master/docs/RAML10-to-OAS30.md#lost_semantics) and stay away from what causes troubles.
-The conversion is usually painless and can as well be integrated in your Maven workflow by invoking npm from you POM.
+The conversion is usually painless and can as well be integrated in your Maven workflow by invoking npm from your POM.
 Give a look to [this template](templates/raml2oas) to see how to proceed.

 <a name='faq'></a>
 # FAQ